 of Heriot-Watt University.

-Between 2012-2015 I had the misfortune to be Head of Department in the Heriot-Watt Department of Mathematics, but I have now been promoted back to being a research mathematician.
+Between 2012-2015 I had the misfortune to be Head of Department in the Heriot-Watt Department of Mathematics.

 In 2016 I finished doing all the 6 lists of mountains in the UK that the SMC (Scottish Mountaineering Club) maintains